Ahom kingdom: Military

-The people of mediaeval Assam were aware of the use of incendiary weapons.
+The people of medieval Assam were aware of the use of incendiary weapons.
 However, firearms were first introduced in the early 16th century.
 The Ahom troops quickly became experts in the manufacture of various types of guns, small and large, matchlocks, artillery, and large cannon.
 Kharghariya Phukan was the officer in charge of the manufacture of gunpowder.

 The navy was the most important and powerful division of the Ahom forces.
 The main warships were known as bacharis.
 This shape was similar to Bengali kosahs, and each could carry 70 to 80 men.
 They were tough and powerful, and by the end of the period, many of them were armed with guns.
-The Fathiya-i-ibriya mentions 32,000 ships belonging to the king of Assam at the time of Mir Jumla's invasion.
+The Fathiya-i-ibriya mentions 32,000 ships belonging to the king of Assam at the time of Mir Jumla's invasion of Assam.
 These were primarily made of chambal wood and were thus light and fast and so difficult to sink.
-The navy was led by the Naobaicha Phukan and Naosaniya Phukan.
+The navy was led by the Naobaicha Phukan and Naosaliya Phukan.

 Forts were built in strategic locations to provide armed resistance.
 The Ahom soldiers were skilled at attacking the enemy at night.
 On the battlefield, a small group of Ahom soldiers could often outnumber thousands of enemy soldiers.
 Aside from their numerical strength, the Ahom paiks' physical strength, courage, and endurance were the most important factors in the Ahom military's invincibility.